 When I think of box braids, famous beauty icons like Janet Jackson, Brandy, and Beyoncé come to mind.
 Their cascading box braids instantly make me say, "I need to try those," which I have done twice now.
 I currently have butt-length box braids as I type this.
 While I love this style, the one thing I always forget until I have them installed—is how heavy they are, especially when I'm getting ready for bed or washing them.

 Though I haven't given knotless box braids a try just yet, certain knotless styles can require significantly less hair.
 But don't get too excited if you're not ready to spend an extra few hours in your stylist's chair.
 No matter which box braid method you go with, box braids (like our natural curls) are versatile and can be worn as long or short as you desire.
 To give you some inspiration to take to your stylist for your next appointment, we searched high and low for short box braids styles that are chic, nostalgic, and full of color.
-There is even a box braid pixie with bangs in the mix (think Maxine Shaw from Living Single).
-Keep reading to check out 25 short box braids styles that run from pixie to shoulder-length.
+Keep reading to check out 20 short box braids styles that run from pixie to shoulder-length.

 Amandla Stenberg knows how to make any look their own.
 Follow their lead and add a hint of color around your face to brighten up your beautiful brown skin.